elasticio/elasticio.github.io/_components/sugar-crm.md

   * It is also possible to load new platform values by [creating and installing a module](https://community.sugarcrm.com/docs/DOC-5875-tutorial-how-to-register-custom-platforms-in-sugar-instances)
-* Finally, authentication information for your Sugar instance must be entered into the elastic.io UI *(step by step instructions below)*
+* Finally, authentication information for your Sugar instance must be entered into the {{site.data.tenant.name}} UI *(step by step instructions below)*

 ## Creating an app on a SugarCRM instance
 In order the platform to connect to your SugarCRM instance, an app needs to be created on that instance.
 Below are the steps to do so.
-Once that is done, you will provide a valid username and password to the elastic.io platform.
+Once that is done, you will provide a valid username and password to the {{site.data.tenant.name}} platform.
 The platform will exchange that username and password for a token.
-In a production system, the best practice is to create a dedicated user for the elastic.io platform.
+In a production system, the best practice is to create a dedicated user for the {{site.data.tenant.name}}
+platform.
 This user should have the minimum required permissions.

 1. As an admin on your SugarCRM instance, go to the Administration panel